A Ghost Story chamber opera

-music by Gregg Kallor / text adapted from Edgar Allan Poe’s short story
+music and libretto by Gregg Kallor / adapted from Edgar Allan Poe’s short story

 Following on the heels of the acclaimed premiere, Kallor reprised the piece with soprano Melody Moore and Joshua Roman at SubCulture NY in January 2017.
 Moore, Roman, and Kallor recorded The Tell-Tale Heart with GRAMMY®-winning producer Adam Abeshouse; the album was released in October 2018.
 Opera News calls it "a tour-de-force performance, a true marriage of song, declamation, poetry and psychological thriller."

 "I can't think of a better opera to become a new Halloween tradition."